Keto Pancakes

 Why I love this recipe

-• As fun to customize, too!
-Add any low-carb mix-ins you desire, or keep them simple with sugar free syrup and melted butter!
+- Easy to customize.
+Add any low-carb mix-ins you desire (my partner loves chocolate chips), or keep them simple with sugar free syrup and melted butter!

 ★★★★★ REVIEW

-• Coconut oil.
-Or any oil of choice to cook the pancakes.
+- Coconut oil.
+Or any oil you prefer to cook the pancakes.

-• Maple syrup.
-A spoonful of keto maple syrup adds a little sweetness and keeps the middle of the pancakes soft.
+- Maple syrup.
+A spoonful of keto maple syrup adds a touch of sweetness and keeps the centers of the pancakes soft.

 How to make keto pancakes